northbright/Notes/Git/include_specified_file_types_in_all_directories_in_gitignore.md

-# Exclude Specified File Types in All Directories in `.gitignore`
+# Include Specified File Types in All Directories in `.gitignore`

     # Ignore all
     *